mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 ## How the stages are measured

-Value Stream Analytics records stage time and data based on the project issues with the exception of the staging stage, where only data deployed to production are measured.
+Value Stream Analytics measures each stage from its start event to its stop event.
+For example, a stage might start when one label is added to an issue, and end when another label is added.
+Value Stream Analytics excludes work in progress, meaning it ignores any items that have not reached the stop event.

+Most stages are based on issue events.
+However, the Staging stage is based on merge request events, so it is unique.
 Specifically, if your CI is not set up and you have not defined a [production environment](#how-the-production-environment-is-identified), then you will not have any data for this stage.